jkotests/watirways/manuscript/locator/locator_basics-attribute.md

 </div>
 ~~~~~~~~

-In css-locators, the square brackets are used for matching attributes.
+In CSS-locators, the square brackets are used for matching attributes.

 To locate a span that has the customattribute attribute, of any value: